Check-in is one of the most exciting steps leading up to your trip. It means your vacation is only a few days away and that it’s soon time to leave.

 I personally consider travel insurance vital for unexpected emergencies, cancellations, or medical needs.

-During the check-in, they may ask you if you have one or if you wanna add one to your reservation.
+During check-in, they may ask you if you have one or if you want to add one to your reservation.

-My advice, in this case, is to purchase it in advance so that you can evaluate the terms and conditions well.
+My advice is to purchase it in advance so you can evaluate the terms and conditions thoroughly.

 You can find more info in the article on how to choose cruise travel insurance.